realm/realm-js/packages/realm-web/README.md

 # Realm Web

-Accessing MongoDB Realm from a web-browser.
+Accessing Atlas App Services from a web-browser.

 ## Documentation